LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 of value :py:`'value'`, and stops when :py:`'condition'` is met.
-The syntax for the conditions is described in detail in the :meth:`~crappy.blocks.generator_path.meta_path.Path.parse_condition` method of the base Path, and :ref:`a tutorial section <3.
-Advanced Generator condition>` is dedicated to the advanced uses of this argument.
+The syntax for the conditions is described in detail in the :meth:`~crappy.blocks.generator_path.meta_path.Path.parse_condition` method of the base Path, and :ref:`a tutorial section <tutorials/more_complexity:3. advanced generator condition>` is dedicated to the advanced uses of this argument.
 For a number of applications, setting it to :py:`'delay=xx'` (next Path after *xx* seconds) or to :obj:`None` (never switches to next Path) is fine.

-Let's now try to modify the previous example, so that the :ref:`Fake machine` is driven with a more complex pattern than just a constant speed.
+Let's now try to modify the previous example, so that the :ref:`Fake machine <crappy_docs/blocks:fake machine>` is driven with a more complex pattern than just a constant speed.
 Let's say that we now want to perform cyclic stretching and relaxation on the fake sample, and then stretch it until failure.
 Compared to the previous example, we